weaveworks/MoodyKubie/README.md

 # cubieface

-Facial expression recognition, in Docker containers, on CubieBoard (ARM).
+Face detection and emotion classification, in Docker containers, on CubieBoard (ARM).